12 Social Work Books Every Practitioner Should Read

 PositivePsychology.com’s Helpful Resources

-35+ Essential Skills & Values of Good Social Workers would be an excellent resource to review the various qualities held by effective social workers.
+If you are reading this and think that social work is a career you would be interested in, take a look at our article 35+ Essential Skills & Values of Good Social Workers to learn more about the various qualities held by effective social workers.
 This article also includes 10 clinical skills to put into practice.
 Likewise, 13 Social Work Methods and Interventions for Helping Others encompasses various social work methods and interventions beneficial for practice.

 If you are interested in some theories that drive social work practices, you may want to check out our 10 Fascinating Social Work Theories & Models.
 The article explains topics such as motivational theory, anti-oppressive practice, attachment theory, the narrative model, and solution-focused therapy.